 MATH TAUGHT THE RIGHT WAY is a math program of the Berkeley Math Circle for middle and high school students, held at UC Berkeley, for 3 hours 5-8pm on Thursdays throughout the academic year.
 The program is intellectually demanding, testing and encouraging the mental development of students in a content-rich and challenging environment of algebra, geometry, and problem solving.
 The MTRW does NOT conform to generic U.S. labels of math classes (e.g., Algebra 1, Algebra 2, etc.).
 By the end of 8th grade the MTRW will have surpassed the regular U.S. math curriculum by a lot, not just in breath but more importantly in depth.
 Learning to "read and write mathematics" is a skill that is emphasized at the MTRW as the basis for communicating mathematics.

-The Fall 2017 Math Taught the Right Way
+The Fall 2017 Math Taught the Right Way is FULL - Registration closed

 - Start date: August 31, 2017.